Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- In his lone career matchup against the 49ers, Michel put up 20 rushing yards, 56.5 fewer yards than his over/under in Sunday's game.
+- Michel's 20 rushing yards in his single career matchup against the 49ers are 55.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that outing against the 49ers.
+- Michel did not have a touchdown run in that contest against the 49ers.

-- The 49ers have the NFL's ninth-ranked defense against the run, surrendering 106.0 yards per game.
+- Conceding 106.0 rushing yards per game, the 49ers have the ninth-ranked run defense in the NFL.

-- This season the 49ers have conceded 17 rushing TDs.
-They are ranked 23rd in the league in that category.
+- This year the 49ers are ranked 23rd in the NFL in rushing touchdowns allowed (17).

 Recent Performances